-Individual isolated compounds may show great potential in studies, but it makes far more sense that the full spectrum of antioxidants and other beneficial substances found in it work together inside our bodies in ways too complex to replicate in the lab.
+Individual isolated compounds may show great potential in studies, but it makes far more sense that the full spectrum of antioxidants and other beneficial substances found in Indian gooseberries work together inside our bodies in ways too complex to replicate in the lab.

 I also feel that there is far too much emphasis on finding a miracle cure for diseases that are already in late stages of development.
-Surely a more important use for potentially anticarcinogenic, blood sugar controlling and heart protecting superfoods such as amla is in helping to prevent diseases like cancer, diabetes and atherosclerosis from ever developing in the first place.
+Surely a more important use for potentially anticarcinogenic, blood sugar controlling and heart protecting superfoods such as amla berry is in helping to prevent diseases like cancer, diabetes and atherosclerosis from ever developing in the first place.

-Powdered Indian gooseberry is inexpensive, easy to take and, as this page has hopefully shown, may help enhance your health and protect you against some of the most serious diseases.
+Powdered organic Indian gooseberry is inexpensive, easy to take and, as this page has hopefully shown, may help enhance your health and protect you against some of the most serious diseases.

 Amla capsles, like these highly rated organic ones, are also available and are much easier to have when travelling or to keep at the office and take with lunch.